Glanbia to sell Irish dairy stake to farmers' co-op

 After months of talks Glanbia has agreed to sell a direct stake in Dairy Ingredients Ireland, the country's largest dairy, to Glanbia Co-op Society Ltd, a farmer-led cooperative which currently owns 54.4 percent of Glanbia.

-The co-op will pay approximately 44.5 million euros ($56 million) for a 60 percent stake in Dairy Ingredients Ireland, which the company said will become a joint venture focused on boosting its dairy processing capacity in Ireland ahead of the abolition of European Union milk quotas in 2015.
+The co-op will pay approximately 44.5 million euros (35 million pounds) for a 60 percent stake in Dairy Ingredients Ireland, which the company said will become a joint venture focused on boosting its dairy processing capacity in Ireland ahead of the abolition of European Union milk quotas in 2015.

 Under the deal the co-op said it is also due to sell 3 percent of Glanbia, cutting its stake to 51.4 percent, and would then hold a second vote of its members to cut its stake by another 10 percentage points through a sale of 3 percent and the disbursement of 7 percent among members.